ewall/meteor-foundation/README.md

 # Foundation for Sites 5.5.1 [![Build Status](https://travis-ci.org/ewall/meteor-foundation.png?branch=master)](https://travis-ci.org/ewall/meteor-foundation)
-#### An advanced responsive web framework by [ZURB](http://zurb.com/)
+> An advanced responsive web framework by [ZURB](http://zurb.com/), in a [Meteor](http://meteor.com/) smart package

-> This is a smart package for use with the [Meteor open-source web platform](http://meteor.com/) and the [Meteorite package manager](http://oortcloud.github.io/meteorite/).
-It is meant to be downloadable from the [Atmosphere package repository](https://atmospherejs.com/) or from [Github](https://github.com/ewall/meteor-foundation).
+## About this package

+Available from the [Atmosphere package repository](https://atmospherejs.com/ewall/foundation) or on [Github.com](https://github.com/ewall/meteor-foundation).

-> *This package is now up-to-date with the latest Foundation 5.* If you are still on Foundation 4, check out my [Foundation-4](https://atmospherejs.com/package/Foundation-4) package instead.
+*This package is now up-to-date with the latest Foundation 5.* If you are still on Foundation 4, check out my [Foundation-4](https://atmospherejs.com/package/Foundation-4) package instead.

-> *This package includes Foundation's default CSS, and does **not** include SCSS files.* If you want to use SCSS, consider either the [foundation5-sass](https://atmospherejs.com/package/foundation5-sass) or [zf5](https://atmospherejs.com/package/zf5) packages, which are well-maintained by users more skilled with sassy CSS than I am.
+*This package includes Foundation's default CSS, and does **not** include SCSS files.* If you want to use SCSS, consider either the [foundation5-sass](https://atmospherejs.com/package/foundation5-sass) or [zf5](https://atmospherejs.com/package/zf5) packages, which are well-maintained by users more skilled with sassy CSS than I am.

+## About Foundation

 [Foundation](http://foundation.zurb.com/) is an advanced responsive web framework.
 It features a flexible grid useful for rapid prototyping and mobile-ready design, and the results are beautiful, readable web sites.
 Version 4 was built with "Mobile First" RWD, semantic-friendly markup, and all new JavaScript.
 (Note that version 4 no longer supports IE 7 & 8—so hopefully you don't have to either!)